bioconda/bioconda.github.io/_sources/developer/updating-bioconda-utils.rst.txt

 .. details:: How do I check?

     You can keep an eye on new bioconda-recipe PRs, or maybe close and then reopen an existing one.
-Look for Azure DevOps log under the "Restore cache" step (it should say cache miss on the first time it runs) and then check "Install bioconda-utils" step to ensure it installed the version you expect.
+Look in the PR check logs under the "Restore cache" step (it should say cache miss on the first time it runs) and then check "Install bioconda-utils" step to ensure it installed the version you expect.